Orange-OpenSource/casskop/documentation/troubleshooting.md

 The default provisioner in GKE does not have the `volumeBindingMode: "WaitForFirstConsumer"` option that can result in a bad scheduling behaviour.
-I uses files to create storageclass:
+We use one of the following files to create a storage class:
 - samples/gke-storage-standard-wait.yaml
 - samples/gke-storage-ssd-wait.yaml (if you have ssd disks)